Charlotte Stetson

 Ever been so angry that you can't do anything but kind of scream and growl?
 And then a few seconds later the tears come.
 Or maybe a family member did something that hurt you and all you could think to do was slam the door and yell ugly things on your way out.

-By Charlotte Stetsonabout a year ago in Psyche
+By Charlotte Stetson2 years ago in Psyche